 Hello, my dear colleagues!
-This post will review the 18th annual conference hosted by the English Language Teachers’ Association in Serbia.
+This post will review the 18th annual ELTA conference hosted by the English Language Teachers’ Association in Serbia.
 The conference was online and it had over 200 participants!
-Now, let’s dive into the conference itself and peek into some presentations.
+Now, let’s dive into the conference itself and peek into some presentations ELTA has prepared for us.

 The conference program had 3 plenaries, and many workshops and talks.